syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Blazor.md

 {% endtabs %}

-Step 8: Create a new async method with name as ``WordToImage`` and include the following code snippet to **convert a Word document to Image in Blazor** WASM app.
+Step 8: Create a new async method with name as ``WordToImage`` and include the following code snippet to **convert a Word document to image in Blazor** WASM app.

 {% tabs %}